keu/docs/software/install-aws-standard.md

 * The [Kubernetes CLI (kubectl)](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 * The [OpenSSL CLI](https://www.openssl.org/docs/man1.0.2/man1/openssl.html)
 * [Helm (minimum v3.6)](https://helm.sh/docs/intro/install).
-* An SMTP Service & Credentials (for example, Mailgun or Sendgrid).
+* An SMTP service and credentials.
+For example, Mailgun or Sendgrid.
 * Permission to create and modify resources on AWS.
 * Permission to generate a certificate (not self-signed) that covers a defined set of subdomains.
 * An AWS Load Balancer Controller for the IP target type is required for all private Network Load Balancers (NLBs).
 See [Installing the AWS Load Balancer Controller add-on](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html).